mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-4_AJAX-request-with-JQuery.md

 For this step, we just have to modify what we have already done in the previous steps.

 Firstly, we add `vim` to our containers to be able to create and edit files inside of them.
-To do that, we just add to the Dockerfile the following lines :
+To do that, we just add following lines to all Dockerfiles:

 ```dockerfile
 RUN apt-get update && \